Bragalund/bragalot/readme.md

-# Bragalund Blog
+# Sample project

-A blog i can create blogposts for.
+A sample project for creating .net and vue projects.

 ## Frontend

-In Vue with a CMS framework.
+In Vue.

 ## Backend

-Dont know if i need it yet...
+.Net 6